 Oh mama! how good it is to celebrate the bounty of the harvest of sublime, earth-to-table, indulgence.

 And you know what else?
 This glorious Lunar year is well upon us.
 Yessirreebob!
 The Year of the Monkey is laying it's powers all over us.
 The Year of the Fire Monkey to be more precise.
 This is a fortunate year that urges us to immerse in our appreciation art and beauty, with an emphasis on the pleasures of quiet living.

 Perfect timing for intimate dinner parties and toying with exciting, vibrant, little mouthfuls of tastebud arousing Amuse Bouche.

-The Year of the Sheep will entice us towards strong creativity, encouraging us to welcome special guests for small gatherings, gently setting the stage to let our imaginations run wild in creating feasts for the senses.
+The Year of the Monkey will entice us towards strong creativity, encouraging us to welcome special guests for small gatherings, gently setting the stage to let our imaginations run wild in creating feasts for the senses.

-All of us pleasure seeking foodies can tap into our inner Sheep, not be corralled or constrained, seize gutsy, take more and more brazen, luscious leaps and conjure to our heart’s content.
+All of us pleasure seeking foodies can tap into our inner Monkey, not be corralled or constrained, seize gutsy, take more and more brazen, luscious leaps and conjure to our heart’s content.
 Ignite your palates!

 I can't wait to throw on some great tunes (because cooking without music is like a bee without a buzz) and play with some sumptuous new flavours and ingredients, not knowing where they might take us……Into the Mystic......perhaps....

 Though, as we go, please be patient with this Forest-Dweller, as I continue to learn the blogging ropes.....as I figure out how to make my blog good lookin', with lots of what I like best and even more of what you like best.